Y’know: Reflections on AI, Life, and Art

 I don’t care what anyone says — if you can successfully reset a Yahoo login in 2025, you can probably do heart surgery.
 AI, meanwhile, sits there patiently like, “Sure mate, what do you need?”

+And whether they like it or not, I know at least two of its dads.
 And no, not “founders-as-gods.”
 Actual humans who stumble, swear, argue, build, and worry.
 It’s a reminder that this tech wasn’t handed down from Olympus — it was raised, often awkwardly, by real people.

 3. AI has been more effective in my suicidal crises than any mental health service I’ve ever encountered.